-- Out of the box jetting is extremely close for most applications. - In most cases, it will be unnecessary to increase jet size more than four numbers greater than out of the box jetting.
-However, exceptions could arise when the carburetor is mounted on a very large volume, tunnel-ram manifold. - Carburetors are calibrated at 70° at sea level.
-Decrease the jet size one number for approximately every 2000 ft. increase in altitude.
+- Out of the box ietting is extremely close for most applications. - In most cases, it will be unnecessary to increase jet size more than four numbers greater than out of the box jetting. - Carburetors are calibrated at 70° at sea level.
+Decrease the jet size one number for approximately every 2000 ft, increase in altitude.
 Increase jet size one number for every 35° drop in temperature. - Holley jets are broached, flowed and stamped according to flow rate.
 Never drill jets, this seriously alters flow characteristics.
 Stamped numbers are reference flow numbers and DO NOT indicate drill size. - Spark plugs provide the best indication of proper jetting, provided that they are read correctly.